 The accompanying unaudited condensed consolidated financial statements of the Company include the accounts of its wholly owned subsidiaries, IMARA Security Corporation and IMARA E.U.
-Limited.
+Limited, the latter of which was dissolved in July 2021.
 All intercompany transactions and balances have been eliminated in consolidation.
-IMARA E.U.
-Limited was dissolved in July 2021 and the dissolution of the subsidiary did not have any material accounting implications on the Company's unaudited condensed consolidated financial statements as of and for the three and nine months ended September 30, 2021.